beerush-id/monopkg/docs/guides/add.md

 The command above is equivalent to running the following commands for each package in the monorepo:

-- `cd ./packages/pkg-a && bun add -D lodash typescript`
+- `cd ./packages/pkg-a && bun add -d lodash typescript`
-- `cd ./packages/pkg-b && bun add -D lodash typescript`
+- `cd ./packages/pkg-b && bun add -d lodash typescript`
-- `cd ./packages/pkg-c && bun add -D lodash typescript`
+- `cd ./packages/pkg-c && bun add -d lodash typescript`
-- `cd ./packages/pkg-d && bun add -D lodash typescript`
+- `cd ./packages/pkg-d && bun add -d lodash typescript`
 - _and so on_.

 :::